wiicode/cybersecurity-framework/bronze-training/mobile-device-guidance/managing-web-browser-security.md

 -   Ensure [automatic updates](/bronze-training/mobile-device-guidance/keeping-devices-and-software-up-to-date) are turned on for both the browser and it's extensions.
 -   You may wish to include some security tips for browsing the web securely within your [user guidance](/bronze-training/mobile-device-guidance/advising-end-users).
 These should include 'do *not browse the web when logged in as an administrator*', and *'install updates when prompted*'.

 We recommend **not** disabling crucial usability features like JavaScript and Password Auto-fill.
-Whilst there have been security vulnerabilities in these features in the past, using the web reliably and securely can be very difficult without them enabled.
+While there have been security vulnerabilities in these features in the past, using the web reliably and securely can be very difficult without them enabled.

 ---